jsnchon/acai-omr/README.md

 There are a few ways to use this project locally.

+First, you can download the model weights from the Releases page.
+Then, edit `acai_omr/config.py` to point to the weights path.
+This file also contains other important general constants.
+Constants specific to certain parts of the project will be defined in individual files.

 If you want to run/modify bare-bones inference, refer to `acai_omr/inference/vitomr_inference.py`.

 If you want to configure/modify/run model architecture or training scripts, refer to `acai_omr/models` and `acai_omr/train`.

 If you want to run the full application yourself, run `poetry run flask --app acai_omr run`.

-Important general constants are defined in `acai_omr/config.py`.
-Constants specific to certain parts of the project will be defined in individual files.

 ### More Details